keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 # Building a GPU mining rig

-As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it.
+As I'm building another Linux GPU rig that will ultimately run sgminer, I thought I'd document it in a half-HOWTO, half photo ournal.
 It's a minimalist setup in an open crate (i.e. with no case or frame), hardware is fairly typical of that used for Ethereum mining in early 2017.

-This first page covers the building of the hardware up to the point of operating system installation; from there we explore options for dual-booting with Windows, as well as for installing and configuring Ubuntu 16.04.1 in its own right.
+This page covers the building of the hardware up to the point of operating system installation; from there we explore dual-booting with Windows, as well as for installing and configuring Ubuntu 16.04.1 in its own right.

 ## Assemble the base system hardware

 This is not a treatise on the perfect hardware for mining, which varies with time and place, but the list of hardware I'm using for this rig is as follows:

+### Rig components

 - Corsair AX1200i power supply
 - ASRock H81 Pro BTC motherboard